anvetsu/reo/README.md

 ### Getting Started

-`Motto` is in the early stages of development.
 Make sure you have JDK 10 or later installed.
 You can build and run `Motto` with the following commands:

 ```
 $ make